tylernix/finch-docs-v2/src/pages/docs/redirect-finch-connect.md

 ---
 title: Redirect to Finch Connect
-description: Quidem magni aut exercitationem maxime rerum eos.
+description: In this method of integrating Finch Connect, your application redirects your user's browser to Finch Connect hosted by Finch on https://connect.tryfinch.com.
 ---

-In this method of integrating Finch Connect, your application redirects your user's browser to Connect hosted by Finch on `https://connect.tryfinch.com`.
-The authorization flow will consist of four steps—
+In this method of integrating Finch Connect, your application redirects your user's browser to Finch Connect hosted by Finch on `https://connect.tryfinch.com`.
+The authorization flow will consist of four steps:

-1. **Open Finch Connect** Your application redirects your user's browser to Finch Connect to initiate the authorization flow.
+1. **Open Finch Connect** - Your application redirects your user's browser to Finch Connect to initiate the authorization flow.
-2. **Obtain consent** Finch Connect prompts your user to log in to their employment system and grant your application access to the permissions you are requesting for.
+2. **Obtain consent** - Finch Connect prompts your user to log in to their employment system and grant your application access to the permissions you are requesting for.
-3. **Retrieve the authorization code** If your user successfully connects and grants your application access to their system, Finch Connect will redirect their browser to a specified `redirect_uri` with a short-lived authorization `code`.
+3. **Retrieve the authorization code** - If your user successfully connects and grants your application access to their system, Finch Connect will redirect their browser to a specified `redirect_uri` with a short-lived authorization `code`.
-4. **Exchange the code for an access token** Before sending API requests, your application will exchange the short-lived `code` for a long-lived `access_token` that represents your application's access to your user's employment system.
+4. **Exchange the code for an access token** - Before sending API requests, your application will exchange the short-lived `code` for a long-lived `access_token` that represents your application's access to your user's employment system.

 ---